harishj123/RISC-V_Soc_Tape_out_week_1/Day_5/Day_5_Documentation.md

 ### ⚠️ Danger – Inferred Latches

 If no `else` is given, synthesis **remembers the previous value** → infers a **latch**.
-This is usually **bad coding style** unless latch is intentionally required.

 #### Example – Incomplete `if`